A time-like window into tensionless worldsheets: Preliminaries: a quick tour to the basics

-Any specific Minkowski observer, satisfying the transformations \eqref{I2} and their inverse \eqref{I4}, moves along a fixed constant $\eta$ coordinate line, intersecting with all the constant $\xi$ hyperbolas in the Kasner wedges F and P, as described by:
+Any specific Minkowski observer, satisfying the transformations \eqref{I2} and their inverse \eqref{I4}, moves along a fixed constant $\eta$ coordinate line, intersecting with all the constant $\xi$ hyperbolas in the Milne wedges F and P, as described by:

 where $a$ is introduced as a real parameter with units of $\rm sec^{-1}$, following the convention in \cite{Olson:2010jy,Quach:2021vzo}.
-Throughout this paper, we refer to $a$ as the \textit{Kasner parameter}.
+Throughout this paper, we refer to $a$ as the \textit{Milne parameter}.
 Notably, $\kappa = ac\,e^{-a\xi}$ represents an evolution in time analogous to the proper acceleration for Rindler observers.
-The coordinates $\xi$ and $\eta$ are adopted respectively as the `time' and `space' coordinates of the Kasner spacetime (in both the F and P wedges), resulting in the following metric
+The coordinates $\xi$ and $\eta$ are adopted respectively as the `time' and `space' coordinates of the Milne spacetime (in both the F and P wedges), resulting in the following metric

 The inverse of the transformations \eqref{I2} is given by,